ciavanick/lab2Sim/README.md

 ##  run.mac file
 The `run.mac` can be changed, right now it generates 6 run with 1000000 of events (muons) each run and every muon has an energy of 500 MeV.

+With:

+-`/gun/energy value unitOfMeasurement` the energy value of the muon can be changed;

+-`/blocks/nBlocks numberOfSlabs` the number of slabs can be changed (every slab is 0.5 cm), but every time thenumber of slabs is changed the command `/run/reinitializeGeometry` is needed;

+-`/gun/particle typeOfParticle` the type of particle can be changed;

+-`/run/beamOn numberOfEvents` the number of events per run can be changed.

 ## Additional notes
 This is a rather basic simulation, that will be refined and expanded.